magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/physical_digital_realities/fiducial_markers.md

 ## Relating Fiducial Marker Transforms to AR Spaces

 Fiducial markers are critical in aligning digital content with physical spaces in augmented reality (AR).
-Their transforms-defined by position, rotation, and scale-determine the placement and orientation of AR content.
+Their transforms determine the placement and orientation of AR content.
 Understanding how to manage fiducial marker transforms ensures precise spatial alignment in CSP applications.

 ![image info](../../_static/physical_digital/fiducial_flow.png)